withastro/astro/.changeset/poor-cars-battle.md

 "@astrojs/upgrade": patch
 ---

-Fixes packages upgrading when using yarn
+Updates the command used for installing packages with pnpm and yarn